nsheikh23/nsheikh23/README.md

 I strongly believe that the world is constantly evolving and that requires us to continuously grow as well, otherwise we become outdated.
 That's why I am always trying to grow by learning new tools and studying popular trends.

-Feel free to connect with me on my LinkedIn at https://www.linkedin.com/in/nabeel--sheikh/.
+You can reach me at my email: nabi.sheikh23@gmail.com Also feel free to connect on LinkedIn at https://www.linkedin.com/in/nabeel--sheikh/
-Or contact me via email at nabi.sheikh23@gmail.com